boyiwei/CoTaEval/README.md

 ### Utility and Efficiency analysis
 The data of utility and efficiency will be logged in ``res/utility_res``, where you can see the F1/ROUGE score, MMLU score, tokens/sec in ``log_*.txt``, here ``*`` refers to the model name.

+## Cite

+If you find our work useful, please cite our work 😊